hj799web/Tax-calculator-website/README.md

 - Grouped tabs with simplified labels, compact mode, and pinned tabs
 - Budget‑prefixed panels for consistent naming
 - Refocused Shepherd tour with Quick/Full modes and a stronger spotlight
+- Data source attribution for transparency and credibility

 ## Mobile optimization (2025‑01‑15)